 Each year, thousands of people are killed and injured in preventable crashes.
 Collision-avoidance and connected-vehicle technologies can help mitigate the severity of such crashes or even stop them from occurring in the first place.

-Yet, most passenger vehicles and commercial vehicles (such as heavy-duty trucks and school buses) on the road today are not equipped—nor required to be equipped—with such life-saving technologies.
-And consumers are often unaware of the availability and capabilities of these technologies.
-The National Highway Traffic Safety Administration (NHTSA) has not developed comprehensive performance standards for these technologies, nor does it effectively evaluate them and include this information in its vehicle safety ratings.
+Collision avoidance technologies include forward-collision warning and automatic emergency braking, which can warn the driver of an upcoming hazard and act to stop the vehicle if the driver fails to respond.
+Most passenger vehicles and commercial vehicles (such as heavy-duty trucks and school buses) on the road today are not equipped—nor required to be equipped—with such life-saving technologies.
+Moreover, the National Highway Traffic Safety Administration (NHTSA) has not developed comprehensive performance standards for these technologies, nor does it effectively evaluate them and include this information in its vehicle safety ratings.

 Lessons Learned: NTSB Investigations

 The following crashes and report best exemplify why this safety improvement is needed.

 Collision Between a Sport Utility Vehicle Operating with Partial Driving Automation and a Crash Attenuator

 Mountain View, CA | March 2018